 Our approach to British Values is published on our website.
 All pupils can have their voices heard through our ‘School Council’ each month.
 The democratically elected councillors represent their classmates, raising any points that they feel should be discussed at meetings, they take part in the appointment of new staff and regularly offer their perspectives through pupil voice on a varied range of issues.

-Pupils can also voice any issues or concerns through the use of our ‘Voice Box’ or directly with our Learning Mentor.
+Pupils can also voice any issues or concerns through the use of our ‘Worry Box’ or directly with our Learning Mentor.
 They then liaise with class teachers to ensure any concerns are addressed and supported.

 Alongside the School Council and Eco-Team, pupils are also given the opportunity on leadership roles and take on responsibilities through our ‘Play Leader’ lunchtime scheme.
 On a rota basis, pupils help to coordinate and supervise a range of lunchtime activities, which are designed to encourage pupils to socialise with their peers constructively in a fun and physical way.